franky-cast/Blackjack-Game/README.md

 Future Additions / improvements:

-- Add dealers hand (dealerHand = [])

-- Add button that allows user to settle and compare hand to dealers hand
-    - Compare sum of dealers array to sum of players array

-- Add betting component to the game (double down, split, etc)
-    - A button that changes manipulates player.chips and renders it on screen
-    - A cashout button that displays when isAlive is false or hasBlackjack is true

 - If hitMe() return value is 14 (ace), run a function that allows user to choose between valuing it as 11 or  1
     - program should wait for user to press the corresponding button before it continues to execute code
     - decision buttons should call the same function and pass a value to that function that specifies (to the program) how said user wants to utilize the ace in his hand